Our lead asset

 Indication aspiration

-The indication aspiration for linaprazan glurate is the treatment of erosive Gastroesophageal reflux disease (eGERD) all grades A-D including healing, maintenance of healing to prevent relapse, and relief of symptoms.
-The main target groups of linaprazan glurate are patients with severe eGERD (esophagitis or erosive GERD) and patients who are not adequately treated with available therapy.
+The indication aspiration for linaprazan glurate is the treatment of erosive Gastroesophageal reflux disease (eGERD) in all grades A-D including healing, maintenance of healing, and relief of symptoms.
+The main target groups of linaprazan glurate are patients with moderate to severe eGERD (esophagitis or erosive GERD) and patients who do not get sufficient disease control with available therapy.

 Patients: